mattgwagner/leadership/interviewing/facebook-software-engineering-manager.md

 * How did you test performance and scalability?
 * Did you have to iterate on the design?
 * Looking back, what would you have done differently?

+# Career conversation / motivations

+How to prep for this section of your interview

+This part of the discussion will focus on your background, your career goals, and how Facebook might fit into that plan.
+This is also an opportunity for you to learn more about what it’s like to be an engineering leader at Facebook and the specific leadership opportunities that we currently have.

+Example questions will be similar to the following:
+* Why are you potentially interested in Facebook?
+* What gets you excited?
+* How do you plan on choosing your next role?
+* What’s the biggest thing you want to learn?